-Certain costs incurred during construction, before a rental project is capable of producing revenue, may be capitalized, and that practice is supported by ample precedents.
-However, once major construction activity is completed and the project is capable of producing revenue, a rental project should be considered substantially completed and held available for occupancy.
-The accounting standards division believes that at that stage a change in the status of the rental project has taken place and that the owner's principal activities are substantially different from those during the construction period.
+17. Certain costs incurred during construction before a rental project is capable of producing revenue may be capitalized and that practice is supported by ample precedents.
+However, once major construction activity is completed, and the project is capable of producing revenue, a rental project should be considered substantially completed and held available for occupancy.
+The Division believes that at that stage a change in the status of the rental project has taken place and that the owner's principal activities are substantially different from those during the construction period.
 Therefore, the accounting for costs and revenues should reflect the change in status of the project, as set forth in the following paragraphs.

-For purposes of this statement, a rental project is "substantially completed and held available for occupancy" if it meets both of the following conditions:

-- Construction has reached the stage of completion at which the builder originally intended to cease major construction activity, as distinguished from activity such as routine maintenance and cleanup. - 2.
-Units are being or have been offered for rental.
+- 18. For purposes of this Statement, a rental project is "substantially completed and held available for occupancy" if it meets both of the following conditions: - a.
+Construction has reached the stage of completion at which the builder originally intended to cease major construction activity, as distinguished from activity such as routine maintenance, clean-up, and construction of tenant improvements. - b.
+Units are being or have been offered for rental. - 19.
 Portions of a rental project may be substantially completed and occupied by tenants or held available for occupancy, and other portions may not have reached that stage.
-Under those circumstances, costs incurred should be allocated between the portions under construction and the portions substantially completed and held available for occupancy, and each portion should be accounted for as a separate project.
+Under those circumstances, costs incurred should be allocated between the portions under construction and the portions substantially completed and held available for occupancy, and each portion should be accounted for as a separate project.3 - 20.
 Construction activity on a rental project may be suspended before the entire project is substantially completed and held available for occupancy for reasons such as insufficient rental demand.
-Conditions such as insufficient rental demand may indicate an impairment of the carrying value of a project that is other than temporary, whether or not they lead to suspension of construction.
+Conditions such as insufficient rental demand may be indicative of an impairment of the carrying value of a project that is other than temporary, whether or not they lead to suspension of construction.
 If it is concluded that such an impairment has occurred, an appropriate provision for losses should be recorded.
-Also, suspension of construction because of insufficient rental demand should, in the event carrying costs are being capitalized, cause a reevaluation of that accounting policy.

-&lt;sup>3 A portion of a rental project accounted for as a separate project is "a rental project" for the purpose of this statement.
+A portion of a rental project accounted for as a separate project is "a rental project" for the purpose of this Statement.